Dogs are Unavoidable but You Can Coexist Peacefully!

 • Controlled exposure therapy with our well-trained, friendly, therapy dogs in a supervised setting is key to making a lasting change to people’s intense fear of animals.

-• Anxiety management techniques like hypnotherapy, NILP, Meditation and relaxation techniques to reduce fear responses are other therapies we use and recommend to help overcome the complications of cynophobia.
+• Anxiety management techniques like cognitive behavourial therapy, hypnotherapy, NILP, meditation and relaxation techniques to reduce fear responses are other therapies we use and recommend to help overcome the complications of cynophobia.

 Most clients experience a definable, positive transformation within just one session, leaving with the practical tools to handle future dog encounters with confidence.
 Get in touch today and find out how Creature Courage can help you free yourself from your fear of dogs in a lasting way!